 Third sector organisations are eligible to participate as partners in up to three bids and therefore eligible to receive funding to carry out activities directly related to the project.

 It will be the responsibility of the lead provider to manage partnerships and appropriately allocate funding to partners.

 19. My bid has exceeded the page limit.
 What are the consequences?

 Our assessors and the panel will reserve the right to stop reading proposals if they exceed the page limit.

 20. How will providers be informed of bid outcomes?

-We will inform bidders whether they have been successful during April 2021.
+We will inform bidders whether they have been successful during late July or August 2021.
 We will then agree award letters with all successful bidders.

 21. When do projects need to start by?